ncatlab/nlab-content/pages/8/4/0/2/2048/content.md

 * [[EGA]] 0.5.3.1
 * Qing Liu, _Algebraic geometry and arithmetic curves_, 5.1.3

+An article which is considering coherent modules over noncommutative unital rings and sheaves is

+* B. Kaup, _Coherent $\mathcal{D}$-modules_, Ch.
+2 in A. Borel et. al. Algebraic D-modules, Acad.
+Press 1987

 Categories of ind-coherent sheaves on schemes and stacks are studied  in [[Dennis Gaitsgory]], _Notes on Geometric Langlands: ind-coherent sheaves_, [arxiv/1105.4857](http://arxiv.org/abs/1105.4857)

 Discussion in [[(∞,1)-topos theory]]